Food processors exemption

 In 2015, House Bill 3125 amended the program to include grains, eggs, bakery products, and dairy products; and permitted the Oregon Department of Agriculture (ODA) to assess, fix, and collect, or cause to be collected, fees on food processors for the certification of qualified machinery and equipment for the purpose of identifying equipment eligible for the exemption.

 The following are examples of equipment and machinery that may qualify:

 - Filling equipment

 There are special requirements to claim an exemption for qualified property:

-- Certifications for Machinery and Equipment certification must be completed before the last day of February in any calendar year.
-Submissions for Machinery & Equipment certification after the last day of February will result in a late fee.
+- Submissions for machinery and equipment certification must be completed before the last day of February in any calendar year.
+Submissions after the last day of February will result in a late fee.

 Procedures and forms

 - Complete the required Department of Revenue (DOR) listing form(s), which can be found below under Resources.
 If you have any questions about applying for exemptions, contact DOR at 503-378-4988 or e-mail at email@example.com

 - Print the completed Oregon Department of Agriculture (ODA) request for certification of machinery equipment form.
 Contact ODA with questions.